 Salto do Cabrito Waterfall is a beautiful natural monument that will never leave its visitors indifferent.
 The site has a small natural lake where you can bathe peacefully.

 The imposing waterfall stands approximately 40 meters high, with crystal-clear waters that become irresistible on the hottest days.
-On warm days, visitors often can’t resist taking a refreshing dip in its deliciously cool waters.
+On warm days, visitors often can’t resist taking a refreshing dip in its deliciously calm waters.
 Surrounded by vegetation, the place is perfect for its freshness and tranquility.

 Quick Info